-If you are a resident of the European Union for the purposes of the GDPR, then in addition to what is set out above, the following applies to you.
+If you are a citizen or resident of the European Union or the United Kingdom for the purposes of the GDPR in addition to what is set out above, the following Section applies to you.

-- update or rectify any of the Personal Information we hold about you, in the manner described in the “Changing or Deleting your Personal Information” section above;
+- Update or rectify any of the Personal Information we hold about you, in the manner described in the “Changing or Deleting your Personal Information” section above;

-- request that we provide you with a copy of the Personal Information we hold about you in a portable and machine readable form or share your Personal Information with a nominated third party.
+- Request that we provide you with a copy of the Personal Information we hold about you in a portable and machine-readable form or share your Personal Information with a nominated third party.
 This can be done by contacting us directly, using the details set out in the “Contact us” section.